evanw/esbuild/docs/architecture.md

 The benefit of distinguishing between CommonJS and ES6 modules is that bundling ES6 modules is more efficient, both because the generated code is smaller and because symbols are statically bound instead of dynamically bound, which has less overhead at run time.

+ES6 modules also allow for "tree shaking" optimizations which remove unreferenced code from the bundle.
+For example, if the call to `fn()` is commented out in the above example, the variable `fn` will be omitted from the bundle since it's not used and its definition doesn't have any side effects.
+This is possible with ES6 modules but not with CommonJS because ES6 imports are bound at compile time while CommonJS imports are bound at run time.

 ### Hybrid CommonJS and ES6 modules

 These two syntaxes are supported side-by-side as transparently as possible.
 This means you can use both CommonJS syntax (`exports` and `module` assignments and `require()` calls) and ES6 syntax (`import` and `export` statements and `import()` expressions) in the same module.
 The ES6 imports will be converted to `require()` calls and the ES6 exports will be converted to getters on that module's `exports` object.
-Note that there's a restriction that the path passed to `require()` is a plain string, not an arbitrary expression.
-This is necessary to ensure that the entire dependency graph can be found at bundle time.

-The bundling algorithm allows CommonJS and ES6 modules to coexist while still taking advantage of more efficient ES6 entry points by categorizing all modules into "module groups".
-A group of ES6 files that only import other ES6 files will all be considered one module group and will become a single closure in the bundle.
-All other modules will be classified as CommonJS modules and will get their own closure.
-This algorithm is pretty simple at the moment, but it could be improved in the future to also bundle ES6 libraries more efficiently when they are imported from CommonJS code.

 ### Scope hoisting